Rasmika-b/Inter-Process-Communication/README.md

 Processes can communicate with each other through both:

-- Message Passing
+- Message Passing (code and output provided in Repo)
-- Shared Memory
+- Shared Memory (code and output provided in Repo)

 Here, are the reasons for using the inter process communication protocol for information sharing: